-When the Samsung logo appears, press and hold the Volume key until your phone is completely boots.
+When the Samsung logo appears, press and hold the Volume key until your phone is completely booted.

 Safe Mode will be displayed on the lower-left part of your phone’s screen.
 You can now start uninstalling applications and application updates.

-Start with the third party applications and updates that were installed before the problems on your phone began.
-These are usually the cause of issues with your device, hope this method is very simple on enabling samsung safe mode.
+Start with the third-party applications and updates that were installed before the problems on your phone began.
+These are usually the cause of issues with your device, hope this method is very simple in enabling Samsung safe mode.

 Here is the tip to try if you are unable to get out of safe mode on you Samsung galaxy